quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint will know the final size for a stream when the receiving part of the stream enters the "Size Known" or "Reset Recvd" state ({{stream-states}}).
-The receiver MUST use the final size of the stream to account for all bytes sent on the stream in its connection level flow controller.
+The receiver MUST use the final size of the stream to account for all bytes sent on the stream in its connection-level flow controller.

 An endpoint MUST NOT send data on a stream at or beyond the final size.

 Once a final size for a stream is known, it cannot change.
-If a RESET_STREAM or STREAM frame is received indicating a change in the final size for the stream, an endpoint SHOULD respond with a FINAL_SIZE_ERROR error; see
+If a RESET_STREAM or STREAM frame is received indicating a change in the final size for the stream, an endpoint SHOULD respond with an error of type FINAL_SIZE_ERROR; see
 {{error-handling}}.
-A receiver SHOULD treat receipt of data at or beyond the final size as a FINAL_SIZE_ERROR error, even after a stream is closed.
+A receiver SHOULD treat receipt of data at or beyond the final size as an error of type FINAL_SIZE_ERROR, even after a stream is closed.
 Generating these errors is not mandatory, because requiring that an endpoint generate these errors also means that the endpoint needs to maintain the final size state for closed streams, which could mean a significant state commitment.

 ## Controlling Concurrency {#controlling-concurrency}